vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Aditya-purāṇa ).
 Dvūdaśāditya-vrata-begin on 12th of Mārg. śu.; worship of 12

-Adityas ( Dhātā, Mitra, Aryaman, Pūṣan, Sakra, Varuna, Bhaga, Tvaṣtr, Vivasvat, Savit; and Viṣnu); at end gift of gold; reaches world of Savitự; HV I. 1173, AK ( folio 851 ), both quoting Vi.
+Adityas ( Dhātā, Mitra, Aryaman, Pūṣan, Sakra, Varuna, Bhaga, Tvaṣtr, Vivasvat, Savit; and Viṣṇu); at end gift of gold; reaches world of Savitự; HV I. 1173, AK ( folio 851 ), both quoting Vi.
 Dh.
 III.
 182. 1-3, which call it Kāma

 devavrata.
 Dvādaśāhayajña-phalāvāpti-trtiya-on each 3rd tithi (of su.?)

 for one year; worship of the 12 semi-divine beings called Sadhyas ( names mentioned ); HV I. 498 (from Vi.
 Dh.
 III.
-181 ); (2) Anuśāsana 109 provides for fast beginning from 12th of Mārg. ( su.?), worship of Viṣnu under different names, viz.
+181 ); (2) Anuśāsana 109 provides for fast beginning from 12th of Mārg. ( su.?), worship of Viṣṇu under different names, viz.
 Keśava, Nārāyana, Madhava &c.; the per former secures the same reward as an Aśvamedha, Vājapeya

 and other solemn vedic sacrifices confer.
 Duādaśāhasaptamī-begin on 7th of M. śu.; for one year; fast